andreas-schoch/dominoscript/readme.md

 When the IP encounters a [STR](#str) instruction, it will parse the next dominos as characters of a string.
 How that works exactly is explained in more detail in the description of the instruction.

+> [!IMPORTANT]
 > It is important to understand that <ins>internally</ins> everything in DominoScript is represented as signed 32-bit integers and <ins>externally</ins> everything is represented by the dots on the domino pieces.
-<br><br>Internally strings are just <ins>null-terminated sequences of integers representing Unicode characters</ins>.
-It is your job as the developer to keep track of what items on the stack are numbers and what are characters of a string.
+<br><br>Internally strings are just <ins>null-terminated sequences of integers representing Unicode char codes</ins>.
+It is your job as the developer to keep track of which items on the stack are numbers and which ones are characters of a string.

 You can use any instruction on characters of a "string" but most of them will not distinguish between what is a number and a character.

-There are only 3 instructions which are specifically for handling strings: [STR](#str), [STRIN](#strin), [STROUT](#strout).
+So far, there are only 7 instructions which are meant for the handling of strings: [STR](#str), [EQLSTR](#eqlstr), [STRIN](#strin), [STROUT](#strout) as well as [GET](#get) and [SET](#set) when used with a specific "type" argument.

-For convenience and clarity in examples I will often represent Unicode characters like this:
+In examples, you might see stack items that are meant to be char codes, represented in the following way:"

 ```
 [..., 'NUL', 's', 'e', 'y']
 ```

-But in reality the stack will store them as integers and look like this:
+But in reality, the stack will store them as integers and look like this:

 ```
 [..., 0, 115, 101, 121]